OneDuckyBoy/awesome-CrewAI-projects/README.md

 ## Why Choose Our AI Multi Agent Systems?

-- **Innovative AI Solutions:** Experience the power of combining **LLMs**, **RAG**, and advanced **AI agents** across various real-world applications.
+- **Innovative AI Solutions:** Experience the power of combining **LLM apps**, **AI apps**, **Multi agent apps**, RAG, and advanced **AI agents** across various real-world applications.
 - **Practical Applications:** Discover creative uses for AI—from marketing and media to legal and financial advice.
 - **Customizable Projects:** Each system is designed to be modular, enabling seamless integration into existing workflows or new projects.

 ## What are my next projects?

-✅ Marketing Crew - main project - makes posts for all major social medias - [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/), [x.com](https://x.com/) and [Threads](https://www.threads.net/) and email marketing and email newsletters for given company or person
+✅ Marketing Crew - main project - makes posts for all major social medias - [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/), [X.com](https://x.com/), and [Threads](https://www.threads.net/) and email marketing and email newsletters for a given company or person

 ✅ Test crew, that will make amazing tests on whatever topic you give it

-✅ Health and Fittness planner agent
+✅ Health and Fitness planner agent

 ✅ Movie and TV Series Recommendation crew

-✅ Teaching crew - give it a subject and it will give you the best guide you have seen( that is made from AI ¯\\\_(ツ)_/¯)
+✅ Teaching crew - give it a subject and it will give you the best guide you have seen (that is made from AI ¯\\_(ツ)_/¯)

-✅ Journalist crew - give it a topic and it will make you the best article it can ;)
+✅ Journalist crew - give it a topic and it will make you the best article it can

-✅ Competitor analys crew - it will analyse your competitors and give you a report
+✅ Competitor analysis crew - it will analyze your competitors and give you a report

-✅ Investment agent crew - tell it what you want to invest in and the crew will help you make the right decision(as much as AI can of course)
+✅ Investment agent crew - tell it what you want to invest in and the crew will help you make the right decision (as much as AI can of course)

-✅ Legal Agent crew - give it a legal problem and it will give you a good educated lawyer opinion on the problem and next steps that you need to take - it is a cool project to look under the hood if you are interested
+✅ Legal Agent crew - give it a legal problem and it will give you a well-informed lawyer opinion on the problem and next steps you need to take – a cool project to explore AI in legal tech

-✅ finance agent crew - give it your finacial plan and it will make it better, if there is something to make better
+✅ Finance agent crew - give it your financial plan and it will enhance it, if there is room for improvement

- - [ ] Coding picture problem solver - WIP- give it a picture with a coding problem and it will tell you what the problem is and how to solve it
+- [ ] Coding picture problem solver - **WIP**: Give it a picture with a coding problem and it will tell you what the problem is and how to solve it
 - [ ] Other cool projects

 ## Getting Started

 1. **Choose Your Project:** Click on the app you’re interested in from the list above.